yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/virtual_methods.md

 virtual ~derived(){ cout << "Destructing derived\n"; }
 ```

+## Virtual Constructor

 ## Virtual method table

 A virtual method table is implemented to map a base class virtual method to a derived class defined/override method at run time.
+Compiler assigns a virtual method table to each class that has a virtual method or inherits from a base class with virtual methods.

-Typically, the compiler creates a separate virtual method table for each class.
+Typically, the compiler creates a separate virtual method table for each class (**per class**).
 When an object is created, a pointer to this table, called the virtual table pointer, `vpointer` or `VPTR`, is added as a hidden member of this object.
 As such, the compiler must also generate "hidden" code in the constructors of each class to initialize a new object's virtual table pointer to the address of its class's virtual method table.